 I have read and agree to abide by the Student Technology Acceptable Use and Safety Policy and Guidelines.
 I understand that any violation of the terms and conditions set forth in the Policy and Guidelines is inappropriate and may constitute a criminal offense and/or may result in disciplinary action.
-As a user of District Technology Resources, I agree to communicate over the Internet and through Technology Resources in an appropriate manner, honoring all relevant laws, restrictions and guideli Student acknowledgement is granted on the Student Responsibility form located at the end Data Student's Signature: of this handbook.
+As a user of District Technology Resources, I agree to communicate over the Internet and through Technology Resources in an appropriate manner, honoring all relevant 1.1.1.1.

+laws, restrictions and guideli Student acknowledgement is granted on the Student's Signature: Student Responsibility form located at the end of this handbook.
 Date: